bluenviron/mavp2p/README.md

                                  recommended to set a different system
                                  id for each router in the network --hb-period=5              set period of heartbeats
-      --apreqstream-disable      do not request streams to Ardupilot devices, that need an explicit request
+      --streamreq-disable        do not request streams to Ardupilot devices, that need an explicit request
                                  in order to emit telemetry streams.
-                                 this task is usually delegated to the router, to avoid conflicts when
-                                 multiple ground stations are active
+                                 this task is usually delegated to the router, in order to avoid conflicts when multiple ground stations are active
-      --apreqstream-frequency=4  set the stream frequency to request
+      --streamreq-frequency=4    set the stream frequency to request

 Args:
   [<endpoints>]  Space-separated list of endpoints.
 At least 2